Claude Nowell: Founding of Summum

-In 1975, Nowell founded Summum following an experience he describes as an encounter with highly intelligent beings.
+In 1975, Nowell founded Summum following an experience he describes as an encounter with highly intelligent beings, whom he described as "Summa Individuals".
 The purpose of Summum is to share with others the information he received from his encounter and to provide an environment for those on a path of spiritual development.
 In 1980, Nowell legally changed his name to Summum Bonum Amon Ra as a representation of his spiritual path.

 Pyramid and winery

 In 1978, Nowell began construction of a pyramid that would be used as a winery to produce Summum Soma Nectar.
 Despite Utah's strict liquor laws and the rigid controls it places on alcoholic beverages, a Utah law allowed him to establish the winery provided the wine was used for religious purposes.
 The winery was established in 1980 and is one of very few in the state of Utah.
 The Soma Nectar is also referred to as Nectar Publications and are used in a practice of meditation for the purpose of developing mystical potentials.